The first 40 days are the most delicate and difficult.

 In our culture of the past we saw family members, friends or the “village” involved.
 The village no longer exists and in our busy lives or with families living far away, we must look for different ways to organize help.

-There are three types of support that I am offering:
+There are few types of support that I am offering:

 - A Postpartum doula who can give support for specific tasks for an agreed time in the week at your home.
 Check my Postpartum Packages page.

-- A local circle of wise women, mamas, doulas or holistic professionals to ask for help and advice as Red tent for Mothers that I am hosting every last Wednesday of every month.
+- Local circle of wise women, mamas, doulas or holistic professionals, to ask for help and advice.
 Check the events page to know the upcoming dates.

 - A coordinator of a network helping with food preparation, shopping, playing with other children or cleaning.
 This can be organised by a friend, the new father or a doula.
 Please, contact me for more information.